ISISComputingGroup/EPICS-IOC_Test_Framework/README.md

 >  `python run_tests.py -tm RECSIM`

-It is sometimes useful to attach a debugger to the test using this option means that the framework will ask to run tests before it starts the setup for the test.
-This gives you time to attach a debugger.
-It also allows you an easy way to set up the system with emmulator and ioc attached to each other for unscripted testing.

->  `python run_tests.py -a will ask if you want to run test before it runs them.

 ## Troubleshooting

 If all tests are failing then it is likely that the PV prefix is incorrect.